xapax/security/privilege_escalation_windows.md

 ### Weak service permissions

+Services on windows are programs that run in the background.
+Without a GUI.

 If you find a service that has read-write permissions set to everyone you can just change that binary into a binary that adds a user to the administrators group and thereby giving it privileges.

 First we need to find services.
 That can be done using **wmci**.
 Wmci is not availbe on all windows machines, and it might not be avaliable to your user.
 If you don't have access to it, there is a workaround using sc.exe.
 See further down.
 But if wmci is availible, you can use it like this.